BerkayYildirimUA/DS_Project/README.md

   1. [x] Method for multicast transmission developed
   2. [x] Develop method to calc hash
   3. [x] node will send during bootstrap a multicast with its name and IP (and port for reply)
-  4. Naming server steps when recieving multicast from node
+  4. Naming remoteNode steps when recieving multicast from node
     1. [x] Calc hash of node (create node object)
     2. [x] count the known hosts in the network
     3. [x] Check if node exists (can be done in database?) and add to database